Mira Sorvino: Personal life

 Sorvino met actor Christopher Backus at a friend's charades party in August 2003.
 On June 11, 2004, they married in a private civil ceremony at the Santa Barbara, California, courthouse, then later had a hilltop ceremony in Capri, Italy.
 They have four children: two daughters and two sons.
 They have also starred in films together, including Indiscretion and Mothers and Daughters.

 In honor of Sorvino's role as Susan Tyler, an entomologist who investigated deadly insect mutations in the film Mimic, a compound that is excreted as a defense mechanism by the sunburst diving beetle was named mirasorvone by the entomologist Thomas Eisner who discovered it.

 In September 2014, Sorvino gave a wide-ranging interview on The Nerdist Podcast, where she discussed her education, living in China, and her varied interests.

-She is a Christian and resides with her family in Los Angeles, California.
+Sorvino was raised in her mother's Episcopalian faith and has publicly identified as a Christian.
+In 2023, she converted to Catholicism.
+She resides with her family in Los Angeles, California.

 In 2017, Sorvino came out publicly about the sexual harassment she endured from producer Harvey Weinstein and believes her career was damaged after she rebuffed Weinstein's advances.
-According to Peter Jackson, Weinstein blocked Sorvino and Ashley Judd (her co star from Norma Jean and Marilyn), another of his alleged victims, from being considered for parts in The Lord of the Rings films.
+According to Peter Jackson, Weinstein blocked Sorvino and Ashley Judd (her co-star from Norma Jean and Marilyn), another of his alleged victims, from being considered for parts in The Lord of the Rings films.
 In 2019, she also made public that she was a date rape victim.